-DASD (DT&E), in collaboration with the Commander Air Education and Training Command, established the STAT in T& E Center of Excellence (COE) in April 2012 under the stewardship of the Air Force Institute of Technology (AFIT).
+DASD (DT&E), in collaboration with the Commander Air Education and Training Command, established the STAT Center of Excellence (COE) in April 2012 under the stewardship of the Air Force Institute of Technology (AFIT).
 The COE attained Full Operational Capability in July 2012.

-In order to achieve more defensible test results, the STAT T& E Center initially partnered with twenty major acquisition programs.
+In order to achieve more defensible test results, the STAT Center initially partnered with 20 major acquisition programs.
+This partnership has grown to support more than 59 major acquisition programs since 2012.
 As a condition for effective partnering, these programs are early enough in their test strategy planning to allow the implementation of STAT to allow the better informing of the program leadership.
 The use of STAT does not ensure the success of a program, but rather allows programs to make better use of available test resources, allows for an understanding of information that can be obtained within the current test budget, and allows the understanding of the impact if more or less test resources were available.
 The use of STAT information provides the program leadership a better understanding to manage risk by ensuring effective testing highlights the current technological maturity, suitability, and operational effectiveness of the program.

-The STAT T& E COE consists of an interdisciplinary group of DoD T&E professionals that possess knowledge and experience of DoD T&E planning, execution and assessment, knowledge and experience in warfare areas, and statistical expertise.
-In addition to injecting more STAT into program test strategy planning, the STAT T& E COE experts ensure the organic test and evaluation team gain a better understanding of STAT and how it should be executed within developing testing methodologies.
+The STAT COE consists of an interdisciplinary group of DoD T&E professionals that possess knowledge and experience of DoD T&E planning, execution and assessment, knowledge and experience in warfare areas, and statistical expertise.
+In addition to injecting more STAT into program test strategy planning, the STAT COE experts ensure the organic test and evaluation team gain a better understanding of STAT and how it should be executed within developing testing methodologies.

-In addition to directly supporting the 20 acquisition programs, the Center also provides the development of case studies collects, develops, and promotes best practices and supports work force development through input to course development on scientific and statistical approaches within T&E planning, execution and assessment.
+In addition to directly supporting the 59+ acquisition programs, the Center also provides the development of case studies collects, develops, and promotes best practices and supports work force development through input to course development on scientific and statistical approaches within T&E planning, execution and assessment.